AvirFrog/Mir-Us/docs/cookbook.md

 ## High confidence filtering
 Records deposited in miRBase have been annotated using various methods.
 To assure the sufficient quality of the deposited annotations, a deep sequencing data have been used.
-From such a data, some key features can be checked and thus, the confidence level for those annotations can be assigned.
+From such a data, some key features can be validated and thus, the confidence level for those annotations can be assigned.
 High confidence means high quality annotation that meets some specific features described [in this article](https://academic.oup.com/nar/article/42/D1/D68/1057911){: target="_blank"}.

 Mir-Us provides a simple to use function, that allows user to filter the records obtained as a result of the `get_mirna` and `get_precursor` according to their high confidence levels.